 One of the finest and earliest examples of Greek Revival architecture in the South.
 Three blocks away.

 The home takes its name Orange Hall from the “extensive hedges and the large sour orange grove at the rear of the house.”
 This is a showcase of antebellum life in the Greek Revival style.
 With its Doric columns on the front veranda and the wide steps leading from the ground up to the second floor main entrance, it is a wonderful example of Greek revival architecture.
 It was refurbished to its original grandeur by caring St. Marys citizens.

 Orange Hall was placed on the National Register of Historic Places in 1973.

 Right on the corner of the river.
 (That’s our house in the top left.)

 Home-made ice cream.
 Home-made candy (try the pralines.)
-It’s no wonder we end up here every visit.
+It’s no wonder we end up here a few times a month.
 An adorable old-fashioned candy and gift store, the Market on the Square will have something for everyone.
 Be sure to check out the toy section in the back.
 Marbles and spinning tops and kazoos.
 Get a cup of coffee here in the morning and walk to the park to watch the sunrise.